UAE: CBSE Class 12 board results declared; students report log-in issue

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

+Students not meeting this criterion will not be eligible to appear for the compartment exam.

+Arogya Reddy, Principal, Ambassador School Sharjah, said, “Schools are yet to get the complete results from the board which is emailed by CBSE to the respective school principals.
+However, students who have managed to log in individually have seen their results and we are happy with what we know so far.
+The cases where the teachers had any doubts are all clear.
+But we await the full result.”

-The CBSE has changed the assessment and evaluation pattern for classes XI and XII from the academic year 2024-25, with more weightage given to competency-focused questions in the theory examination.
+CBSE has changed the assessment and evaluation pattern for classes 10 and 12 from the academic year 2024-25, with more weightage given to competency-focused questions in the theory examination.

-The weightage of the constructed response questions (short answer questions and long answers type questions) in the theory examination has been reduced to 30 per cent from the existing 40 per cent, as per the circular issued by CBSE dated April 3.
+The weightage of the constructed response questions (short answer questions and long answers type questions) in the theory examination has been reduced to 30 per cent from the existing 40 per cent, according to the circular issued by CBSE dated April 3.

 ALSO READ: